Buggy Boy: Reception

 In Japan, Game Machine listed Buggy Boy on their September 1, 1985 issue as being the third most-popular upright arcade game for the previous two weeks.
 It went on to be one of the Japan's top five highest-grossing upright/cockpit arcade games of 1986.
 In the United States, Speed Buggy was one of the top five highest-grossing dedicated arcade games of 1986.

 Computer and Video Games reviewed the arcade game, giving it a positive review.
 The review said, "if you've got nerves of steel," prepare "for the ride of your life."

 Zzap!64 awarded the Commodore 64 port of the game a gold medal and a 97% score, calling it "a cracking racing game that proves totally compulsive."

 Buggy Boy was included as one of the titles in the 2010 book 1001 Video Games You Must Play Before You Die.

 Legacy

-According to Andy Smith of Advanced Computer Entertainment magazine in 1988, Sega's arcade game Power Drift (1988) combined elements from Out Run (1986) with that of Buggy Boy.
+According to Andy Smith of Advanced Computer Entertainment magazine in 1988, Sega's arcade game Power Drift (1988) combined elements from Out Run (1986) with those of Buggy Boy.